ethering/basespace-help/_docs/articles/descriptive/basespace-cli.md

 ## BaseSpace Copy

+Copying BaseSpace data is possible in BaseSpaceCLI, via the `bs cp` tool.
+This tools allows to copy data from/to BaseSpace instances, as well as the local file system.
+It has been designed to copy robustly even with high latency or low bandwidth connections, and it will resume downloads if needed.

 ### URIs

-`bscp` uses the Uniform Resource Identifier to select the entity to copy from/to.
+`bs cp` uses the Uniform Resource Identifier to select the source and destination location of your data.
 Multiple schemas are available for different methods of authenticating to BaseSpace:

 - `conf://[name]/`